A dichotomy for measures of maximal entropy near time-one maps of transitive Anosov flows: Building Margulis systems of measures

 We deduce a Margulis system of $cu$-measures from the functional $\Lambda$.

-\begin{proof}[Proof of Proposition \ref{cumargulis}] Proposition \ref{proposition-functional} yields a functional $\Lambda$ on $\cT^{cu}$, which contains $C_c(\Fcu(x))$ for all $x\in M$.
-Note that $\Lambda|C_c(\Fcu(x))$ is linear and positive (because this holds for all $\lambda\in\LL_1$ and extends by continuity to $\LL$).
-Hence, Riesz's Representation Theorem gives a measure $m_x$ on $\Fcu(x)$, for each $x\in M$, by setting:
+\begin{proof}[Proof of Proposition \ref{cumargulis}] Proposition \ref{proposition-functional} yields a functional $\Lambda$ on $\cT^{cu}$, which contains $C_c(\Fcu(x))$ for all $x\in M$. {We note that, for each $x\in M$, $\Fcu(x)$ is a locally compact metric space and} $\Lambda|C_c(\Fcu(x))$ is linear and positive (because this holds for all $\lambda\in\LL_1$ and extends by continuity to $\LL$).
+Hence, Riesz's Representation Theorem \cite[2.14]{Rudin} gives a {Radon} measure $m_x$ on $\Fcu(x)$, for each $x\in M$, characterized by:

-The local finiteness, full support, and $s$-invariance of each $m_x$ follows from properties (a), (b), (d) of the functional $\Lambda$ from Proposition \ref{proposition-functional}.
+The full support, and $s$-invariance of each $m_x$ follows from properties (b) and (c) from Proposition \ref{proposition-functional}.